-Corned beef is so easy to make using an Instant Pot Pressure Cooker and it is absolutely mouth-watering in these classic Homemade Reuben Sandwiches with Sauerkraut, Melted Cheese and Thousand Island Dressing.
+Corned beef is so easy to make using an Instant Pot Pressure Cooker and it is absolutely mouth-watering in these classic Homemade Reuben Sandwiches.

 While this is the week for lots of recipes devoted to Corned Beef and Cabbage, I can’t.
 There must be a million recipes online, so why do one more?
 Beyond that?
 I love these homemade Reuben sandwiches so much more!